Last passage percolation in hierarchical environments: Critical heavy-tailed last passage percolation

 For $k\ge0$, we say that a vertex $v$ is of \emph{scale $k$} if

 A straightforward calculation reveals that there exists $c>0$ such that for all sufficiently large $n$ and all $k\le \frac{1}{10}\log n$,

-One can check that the proof of \cref{prop:V} (multi-scale construction) simply relied on the tail estimate \eqref{eq:tail}.
-Since that estimate continues to hold here the conclusions of \cref{prop:V} remain valid in the current setting as well.
+One can check that the proof of Proposition \ref{prop:V} (multi-scale construction) simply relied on the tail estimate \eqref{eq:tail}.
+Since that estimate continues to hold here the conclusions of Proposition \ref{prop:V} remain valid in the current setting as well.
 We reuse the notation $\VV^{(0)}\subset\VV^{(1)}\subset\cdots\subset\VV^{(\MM)}$ for the random vertex sets thus constructed.

-We can now argue as in the proof of \cref{thm:main} (see below \cref{prop:V}).
-By \cref{prop:V} and the non-negativity of the weights, for all sufficiently large $n$ the following estimates hold with probability at least $\smash{1-e^{-(\log n)^{97}}}$:
+We can now argue as in the proof of Theorem \ref{thm:main} (see below Proposition \ref{prop:V}).
+By Proposition \ref{prop:V} and the non-negativity of the weights, for all sufficiently large $n$ the following estimates hold with probability at least $\smash{1-e^{-(\log n)^{97}}}$:

-This finishes the proof. \end{proof} Observe that, as alluded to earlier, the exponent $3/4$ in \cref{thm:main} being strictly greater than $1/2$ was crucial in the construction of the above example: otherwise, we could not have deduced superlinear growth for any $\beta>1$.\\
+This finishes the proof. \end{proof} Observe that, as alluded to earlier, the exponent $3/4$ in Theorem \ref{thm:main} being strictly greater than $1/2$ was crucial in the construction of the above example: otherwise, we could not have deduced superlinear growth for any $\beta>1$.\\

-Next we prove our results on concentration and fluctuations of the $\al=2$ heavy-tailed last passage time, namely \cref{thm:conc} and a fluctuation lower bound in \cref{prop:fluc-lower-bound} as indicated in \cref{lower1234}.
+Next we prove our results on concentration and fluctuations of the $\al=2$ heavy-tailed last passage time, namely Theorem \ref{thm:conc} and a fluctuation lower bound in Proposition \ref{prop:fluc-lower-bound} as indicated in Remark \ref{lower1234}.